So, you’re probably wondering what there is to do in Ottawa when you’re not square dancing… Well the answer is: quite a lot!

 Ottawa is Canada’s capital city and the seat of it’s government.
 It boasts a population of one million citizens and is known worldwide for its art and culture.

-It also boasts a lively LGBTQ community that includes clubs and associations around the capital region.
+It also has a lively LGBTQ community that includes clubs and associations around the capital region.

 Of course, we can’t forget the local gay square dance club, the Ottawa Date Squares!